 However, field technicians using assisted reality headsets in places like Western Australia often work in remote locations, where access to facilities with large UV radiation cabinets may be limited.

-Recently, the Australian company UV Cleantech has come up with a solution for this problem by developing a small, lightweight unit, easily carried by one person, called the UviPortable.
-It was new to the market in November 2021.
+An Australian company UV Cleantech came up with a solution for this problem by developing a small, lightweight unit, easily carried by one person, called the UviPortable.

 A premium quality product engineered for ease of use